 For water turn on after hours, or in the event of an emergency water shut off, please call the Police non-emergency number at 847-270-9111 and they will contact the Round Lake Public Works Duty Man.

 Household Electronics Collection Events

-The Village was notified that the Solid Waste Agency of Lake County (SWALCO) has temporarily closed down all residential electronics collection locations due to the costs associated with electronic recyclyers.
-Therefore, until further notice, the Village of Round Lake will not be hosting electronic collection events.
+The Village was notified that the Solid Waste Agency of Lake County (SWALCO) closed down all residential electronics collection locations due to the costs associated with electronic recyclyers.
+That inlcudes the Village of Round Lake.
+Therefore, the Village of Round Lake will not be hosting electronic collection events any longer.
 To read the SWALCO notice, please CLICK HERE

 Frequently Asked Questions